 - “Your FTP username”: Just use your cPanel username, it’s the same in most cases, if you have your own custom username, use it.

-- “Your FTP Password”, as the username, it’s the same password as your cPanel password.
+- “Your FTP Password”, like the username, it’s the same password as your cPanel password.

 Step 2: Link the destination cPanel and move the folder